On the stability of the low-rank projector-splitting integrators for hyperbolic and parabolic equations: Introduction

-We first discretize the variable $v$ in equations \eqref{hyper} and \eqref{parab}, leading to a system of equations.
-We then study the stability of PSI for the resulting system when coupled with a standard finite difference discretization in $x$, carried out in either the DtP or PtD framework.
-Our approach is based on a von Neumann-type analysis, partly inspired by recent work \cite{KEC23}. {\bf Our main findings can be summarized as follows:} \begin{itemize} \item For the hyperbolic equation \eqref{hyper}, in both the DtP and PtD approaches, the upwind finite difference method coupled with Lie-Trotter projector-splitting and forward Euler time stepping is stable under a CFL condition of $1/3$, which is more restrictive compared to the CFL condition of 1 for the full tensor method. \item For the parabolic equation \eqref{parab}, in both the DtP and PtD approaches, the central finite difference method coupled with Lie-Trotter projector-splitting and Crank-Nicolson time stepping is unconditionally stable.
-However, when using forward Euler or backward Euler, the scheme is subject to a restrictive CFL condition.
-To address this, we propose a hybrid-in-time scheme that is unconditionally stable and thus well suited for super stiff problems (i.e., when $a(v)\gg 1$). \item In both cases, we also discuss the stability of PSI when using Strang splitting and a second-order time integrator, which not only improves accuracy but also results in a less restrictive stability condition. \end{itemize}
+We first discretize the variable $v$ in equations \eqref{hyper} and \eqref{parab}, leading to a matrix system.
+We then study the stability of PSI for this system when coupled with a standard finite difference discretization in $x$, carried out in either the DtP or PtD framework. {\bf Our main findings can be summarized as follows:} \begin{itemize} \item For the hyperbolic problem, the full-tensor LF scheme with forward Euler is $L^2$-stable under the classical hyperbolic CFL condition $\nu\le 1$.
+For the corresponding low-rank PSI schemes, single-mode calculations suggest the bound $\nu\le 1/3$, and we prove $L^2$-stability under this bound in both the DtP and PtD formulations.

-The rest of this paper is organized as follows.
-In Section~\ref{sec:prelim}, we discuss the discretization in the variable $v$ and prepare the system of equations for the subsequent low-rank approximation.
-We also summarize the spectral properties of certain finite difference matrices relevant in the following discussion.
-Section~\ref{sec:hyper} is devoted to the stability analysis of the hyperbolic problem, and Section~\ref{sec:parab} to the parabolic problem.
-Finally, the paper is concluded in Section~\ref{sec:conclusion}.